 Nintext Workflow also has a lot of cross-site actions, but not so much as Actions Pack.

 At the moment Nintex workflows can manage permission on a list item and break inheritance on site while creating it.
 But you can’t manage permissions on existing site or list.
 In the same time, you can control the membership of security groups.

 All of this is supported in Workflow Actions Pack.
-But you also have control on list permissions as well as on site permissions even if they already exist.
+But you also have control over list permissions as well as over site permissions even if they already exist.
 You can manage permission inheritance on sites, lists, items, and folders.
-The are 17 workflow actions which cover most of the permission management requirements.
+There are 17 workflow actions which cover most of the permission management requirements.

 Nintex has nice document generation feature which helps to generate documents from a template.
 Workflow Actions Pack is restricted to generation PDF files and HTML text only.

 It looks like Nintext Workflow allows copying single files cross-site.
 Workflow Actions Pack supports this as well as copying\moving of folders and entire structure as well as copying of document sets cross-site.
 Copying\moving for list item attachments is also supported.

 Nintex for SharePoint On-Premises has workflow scheduler, but Office 365 version doesn’t have it.

 Workflow Actions Pack can be used in conjunction with Workflow Scheduler.
 Which allows to create flexible schedules to run workflows periodically even in SharePoint Online.